OWASP/CheatSheetSeries/cheatsheets_draft/Vulnerable_Dependency_Management_Cheat_Sheet.md

 Based on these information, we determine that the patching will be to add a [pre-validation of any XML data](XML_External_Entity_Prevention_Cheat_Sheet.md) passed to the Jakson API to prevent [XML external entity (XXE)](https://www.acunetix.com/blog/articles/xml-external-entity-xxe-vulnerabilities/) vulnerability.

 **Step 3:**

+If possible, create a unit test trying to trigger the vulnerability via your application in order to ensure that the patch is effective and have a way to continuously ensure that the patch is in place during the evolution of the project.

 If you have a set of automated unit or integration or functionnal or security tests that exists for the application then run them to verify that the patch do not impact the stability of the application.